One Day International: Temporary ODI status

 Between 2005 and 2017, the ICC granted temporary ODI status to six other teams (known as Associate members).
 In 2017, this was changed to four teams, following the promotion of Afghanistan and Ireland to Test status (and permanent ODI status).
 The ICC had previously decided to limit ODI status to 16 teams.
 Teams earn this temporary status for a period of four years based on their performance in the ICC World Cup Qualifier, which is the final event of the ICC World Cricket League.
-In 2019, ICC increased the number of teams holding Temporary ODI status to eight.
+In 2019, the ICC increased the number of teams holding temporary ODI status to eight.

 The following eight teams currently have this status (the dates listed in brackets are of their first ODI match after gaining temporary ODI status):